d-morrison/IntroStatActivities/_book/09-inference-2quant.md

 * Difference in means

-To review these concepts see Section 6.3 in the textbook.
+To review these concepts, see Section 6.3 in the textbook.

 ## Weather Patterns and Record snowfall